rex706/bakkup/README.md

 TODO:
 - Find a way to deal with multiple users playing and saving at the same time.
 - Find a way to check if files need to be updated or not.
 Compare last write times?

+Future TODO:

+- Fully implement Google Drive, OneDrive and DropBox OAuth2 authentication and syncing functionality.
+Removes need of having any of the online storage providers installed on the client system.
+- Implement proper cryptographic storage of all OAuth2 authentication strings (client id, client secret, access token and refresh token).
+- Add an option to actively watch game folder locations to perform automatic syncing on file changes.
+- Syncing functionality will be automatic and manual.
+Automatic syncing intervals can be specified by user.
+- Check if push functionality among the online drive services can be done.
+- Set folder location on remote drive to store save game data.
+- Option to watch remote backup source for changes to save data.
+Applies changes automatically.